DmytroRi/Audio-Signal-Features/README.md

 Pipeline:
 1. Start with the Mel Spectrogram.
 2. Applying the common logarithm to compress the dynamic range.
-3. Performing a **Discrete Cosine Transform** (simplified version of Fourier Transform) on the Mel filter bank energies to produce the coefficients..
+3. Performing a **Discrete Cosine Transform** (simplified version of Fourier Transform) on the Mel filter bank energies to produce the coefficients.

 Formula
 ```math